lwang-astro/PeTar/README.md

     ./configure --with-interrupt=[bse]
     ```
     Currently only SSE/BSE is the available stellar evolution package (Now still in test phase).
 Notice SSE/BSE is a combined package, the option argument "sse" not work, only "bse" switches on both.

-    When this option is switched on, the standard alone tool _petar.bse_ will also be compiled and installed.
+    When this option is switched on, the standalone tool _petar.bse_ will also be compiled and installed.
     This is a c++ based tool which uses the API of the SSE/BSE from Fortran77 to c++.
 It can be used to evolve a group of single and binary stars with OpenMP parallelization.

+8. Use _Galpy_ external potential library
+    ```
+    ./configure --with-external=galpy
+    ```
+    The _Galpy_ library is a _Python_ and c based external potential library, which provides a plenty choices of potentials.
+    It is also flexible to combine multiple potentials together (require to use _Galpy_ _Python_ interface to generate the instance, see their document in details.

+    When this option is switched on, the standalone tool _petar.galpy_ and _petar.galpy.help_ will also be compiled and installed.
+    - _petar.galpy_ is a simple tool to call _Galpy_ c interface to evaluate the acceleration and potentials for a list of particles with a given potential model.
+    - _petar.galpy.help_ is a tool (python script) to help users to generate the input options for potential models.
+When users use _Galpy_ _Python_ interface to design a specific potential, this tool also provides a function to convert a _Galpy_ potential instance to an option or a configure file used by _PeTar_.

 Multiple options should be combined together, for example:
 ```